pocke/majo/README.md

 This gem solves this problem by focusing on long-lived objects.
 Long-lived objects are objects that are not garbage collected for a long time.
 These objects are the main cause of the maximum memory usage.

+## NOTE: Performance

+This gem slows down the target program because it hooks all object allocations and `free`.
+Also, it uses a lot of memory to store the object information.
+Therefore, it is not suitable in a production environment.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: